 What is CBT?

-Who is Prometric and why did you choose them as our computer-based testing provider?
+Who is PSI and why did you choose them as our computer-based testing provider?

-Prometric administers more than millions exams a year worldwide for more than 350 clients.
-They are a leader in computer‐based‐test administration with best-in-class testing facilities and a trained, fully certified testing staff.
+PSI administers more than millions of exams a year worldwide for more than 350 clients.
+They are a leader in computer-based test administration with best-in-class testing facilities and a trained, fully certified testing staff.

 Why did you convert your exams from paper‐and‐pencil to computer-based testing?

 The change provided a wider range of testing times and locations which will help you get your CHES® or MCHES® certification faster.

-Will you continue to be offered in paper-and-pencil format?
+Will the exam continue to be offered in paper-and-pencil format?